kemitix/kemitix-parent/README.md

 `kemitix-checkstyle-ruleset-maven-plugin`.

 The `kemitix-checkstyle-ruleset` provides five levels of checks.
 The default is set to `5-complexity`, the most strict.
+It runs during the `validate` phase.

 ### Configuration